 Completed application form

 How to prove you can pay rent

 It’s very important that you show the landlord or property manager that you’ll be able to pay the rent.

 You can do this by writing about your rental history and showing your current payslips and bank statements.
 Earning enough money to cover the bills and utilities, having a good track record of paying on time, and having some back-up savings will improve your chances of being approved for the property.

 Many will require you to pay a security bond upfront (which you’ll get back at the end of your lease if everything is ok with the property) which is typically the amount of four weeks’ rent.
 So it’s important you factor this into your budget.

 You are not required to pay a bond if you are going into SDA.

 Good references will prove you are a reliable tenant who will pay rent on time and look after the property.
 Once you have permission from your references to list them on your application, ask for a reference letter including their contact details.

 You should have at least three references.
-You might not need to use them all but having at least three ready to go means won’t lose time gathering more during the application process.
+You might not need to use them all but having at least three ready to go means you won’t lose time gathering more information during the application process.
 These could be from a real estate agent, property manager, landlord, co-worker, employer, former neighbour, TAFE/university tutor or accountant.

-Ask people who have known you for a while few and who will be able to answer some questions about you and your life to indicate to the landlord or agent that you will be a reliable tenant.
+Ask people who have known you for a while and who will be able to answer some questions about you and your life to indicate to the landlord or agent that you will be a reliable tenant.